SRI-CSL/yices2/doc/sphinx/source/hard-limits.rst

 Hard-coded Limits
 =================

-The internal data representation used by Yices impose various limits on the size of the term and type table and on the size of composite terms.
-Several macros defined in header file :file:`yices_limits.h` specify these limits.
-These are mostly theoretical limits, and should beyond what Yices can actually store and process.
+The internal data representation used by Yices imposes various limits on the size of the term and type table, and on the size of composite terms.
+Macros defined in header file :file:`yices_limits.h` specify these limits.
+These are mostly theoretical limits, and should be beyond what Yices can actually store and process.

 .. c:macro:: YICES_MAX_TYPES